Miracle of Love: History

-A trademark request for "Gourasana Meditation Practice" was filed in 1996 by Church of Exodus in San Diego, California.
+A trademark request for "Gourasana Meditation Practice" was filed in 1996 by the Church of Exodus in San Diego, California.

 The 2009 press release says that the seminar was first offered in San Diego, California, in 1991, and that over 5,000 people had participated since then at locations in the U.S., Europe, South America, and Australia.

 Philosophy

 The Miracle of Love teaches that this material plane of existence is one of duality, with inevitable pain, suffering, and death, to which we are locked by our attachments, and these attachments cause us to be reborn in a cycle of reincarnation.

 The Miracle of Love teaches that people can break free of this cycle and achieve full union with God in this lifetime by surrendering the ego and separate will to God, following the guidance of the leaders, giving in service, and using the special assistance provided by Lord Gourasana in the Gourasana Meditation Practice to break material and conceptual attachments.

 It has been described by the Pacific Sun newspaper as having aspects of a large group awareness training (LGAT) group.